22Mca014/FoodJunction/frontend/README.md

    npm install
    cd ../backend
    npm install
+    cd ../admin
+   npm install
    ```

 4. **Start the frontend and backend servers**:
-   - Frontend: `npm start` from the frontend directory
+   - Frontend: `npm run dev` from the frontend directory
-   - Backend: `npm start` from the backend directory
+   - Backend: `npm run server` from the backend directory
+   - Admin: `npm run dev` from the Admin directory

 ---